akeneo/pim-helpcenter/content/md/products-super-power/product-associations.md

 ![View the associated products](../img/Products_ProductsAssociated21.png)

-By default, if the product has no association for the association type selected, nothing is displayed in the "Associations" tab.
+By default, if the product has no association for the selected association type, nothing is displayed in the "Associations" tab.

 ![No association](../img/Products_ProductsNoAssociation.png)